 Removing a troubled child from the temptations of our fast-paced, plugged-in culture and placing them in a wilderness setting disrupts the cycle of negative behavior.
 Wilderness therapy programs provide an excellent therapeutic environment and educational setting that encourages growth and change.

 Though much of our day-to-day lives are removed from nature, humans crave a connection with nature.
 For many in this generation, quality time outdoors has been replaced by technology time indoors, but there are numerous therapeutic and healing qualities afforded by a natural setting, which is why wilderness therapy programs are so effective.

 Being in nature presents a sense of connectedness, purpose, and belonging.
-In wilderness therapy programs, students spend time reflecting on past choices, exploring future possibilities and discovering the lessons only nature can teach.
+In the natural environment of our North Carolina wilderness therapy campus, students spend time reflecting on past choices, exploring future possibilities and discovering the lessons only nature can teach.

 While the wilderness provides many unexpected opportunities for learning and growth, the natural consequences of negative and positive behavior are very predictable.
 Rather than trying to reward or punish individuals for their behaviors, nature teaches powerful and life-changing lessons absent any judgment.

-Over time students in our wilderness therapy programs begin to understand these consequences and take ownership of their actions, leading to greater autonomy and long-term success.
+Over time, students in our wilderness therapy programs begin to understand that this natural chain of events and take ownership of their actions, leading to greater autonomy and long-term success.

 Physical exercise is not only good for the body — it’s also great for the brain!

 The psychological benefits of physical exercise are well documented.
 Regular exercise can help to alleviate the symptoms of anxiety and depression, dramatically improve self-esteem, and encourage an overall positive outlook.